-Join Andy Needham for an in-depth discussion in this video Retime the app animation, part of After Effects: Compositing a Cell Phone.
+Join Andy Needham for an in-depth discussion in this video Retime the app animation, part of Compositing a Cell Phone in After Effects.

 - [Voiceover] The first task we have is to match…our live action plate to the animated sequence.…Our goal is to get the action on the screen…to sync up with the animation we created…in the Mo Graph techniques course…on animating an app interface.…We'll start by bringing in that project into After Effects.…By importing the project, we can have complete control…over repositioning the key frames to get the best results…as opposed to simply retiming a pre-rendered animation.…So I'm gonna choose file, import,…and we'll navigate to the file in the exercise files.…